 Post-scan experience felt “one-and-done.”

-Early feedback revealed a drop-off in engagement after the first NFC scan, with users asking, “now what?”
-While I couldn’t modify the Berify UI, I updated the content tied to each tag with evolving story fragments, NFT rewards, and post-drop lore to encourage repeat scanning.
-This repositioned the tag as a narrative touchpoint, giving users ongoing reasons to re-engage with their garment.
+Early feedback revealed drop-off after first NFC scan with users asking "now what?"
+I updated tag content with evolving story fragments, NFT rewards, and post-drop lore to encourage repeat scanning, repositioning tags as ongoing narrative touchpoints.

 Packaging was visually striking, but logistically challenging.

-The original cactus green collector’s box elevated the unboxing experience but was expensive and inefficient to ship, especially overseas.
-I began transitioning to a more scalable solution: a lightweight satchel bag with a hand-sprayed logo.
-The new bag reduced shipping friction while preserving the brand’s visual identity and collectible appeal.
+Original cactus green collector's box elevated unboxing but was expensive and shipping-inefficient overseas.
+I transitioned to lightweight satchel bags with hand-sprayed logos, reducing shipping friction while preserving brand identity and collectible appeal.

 Lore delivery was too vague and too fragmented.